ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

     be provided.
   - N: Indicates that the item's associated mechanism has not been evaluated and is not RECOMMENDED (as opposed to being NOT RECOMMENDED).
 This does not mean that the mechanism is flawed.
-For example, an item may be marked as "N" because it has usage constraints or limited applicability.
   - D: Indicates that the item is discouraged and SHOULD NOT be used.
 This marking could be used to identify mechanisms that might result in problems if they are used, such as a weak cryptographic algorithm or a